-The Company's common shares are listed on the TSX.V under the symbol "PE", on the OTCQB trading platform in the United States under the trading symbol "PEMIF" and on the Frankfurt Stock Exchange under the trading symbol "AHG1".
-The quotation of Pure Energy common shares on the TSX.V may result in a less liquid market available for existing and potential stockholders to trade common shares, could depress the trading price of our common stock and could have a long-term adverse impact on our ability to raise capital in the future.
+The Company's common shares are listed on the TSX.V under the symbol "PE", on the OTCQB trading platform in the United States under the trading symbol "PEMIF" and on the Frankfurt Stock Exchange under the trading symbol "AHG".
+The quotation of Pure Energy common shares on the TSX.V may result in a less liquid market available for existing and potential stockholders to trade common shares, could depress the trading price of the Company's common stock and could have a long-term adverse impact on the Company's ability to raise capital in the future.